Ayiwoma/Capstone-Project-Real-Estate-Listings-Automated-Comparison/README.md

 Define Your Objective:

-Start by clearly defining the goal of the project.

-The problem or question addressed understanding customer behavior and optimizing business processes.
+The objective of this project is to understand customer behavior and optimizing business processes in real estate sector.

 Identify Data Sources: